Anthony Guiseppi-Elie: Career

 Following his graduate studies, where he focused on under-film corrosion protection by coatings for his M.Sc. and on the Synthesis and Characterization of Polyacetylene for his Sc.D., Dr. Anthony Guiseppi-Elie's career initially concentrated on chemical engineering and materials science and engineering.
 He spent the first fifteen years of his professional life in industrial research and product development, contributing to various organizations ranging from large corporations to startups.
 His corporate affiliations included W. R. Grace and Co., Molecular Electronics Corporation, Allage Associates Inc., AAI-ABTECH, and ABTECH Scientific, Inc.

 Dr. Guiseppi-Elie then transitioned into academia, spending the next eighteen years as a tenured, titled, and endowed full professor at several universities, including Virginia Commonwealth University (VCU), Clemson University, Texas A&M University (TAMU), and Anderson University (South Carolina) (AUSC).
 At VCU, he served as a full professor of Chemical and Life Sciences Engineering and Emergency Medicine.
 He was also the director of a pioneering Department of Defense, Commonwealth of Virginia, and industry-supported transdisciplinary center that specialized in microfabricated DNA and protein biochips and diagnostic biosensors.

 His tenure at Clemson University saw him occupy the role of Dow Chemical Professor in Chemical and Biomolecular Engineering.
 He was also a professor of Bioengineering and Electrical and Computer Engineering and led the center focusing on biosensors, bioelectronics, and nano-biotechnology.
 At TAMU, Dr. Guiseppi-Elie held the TEES Research Professorship in Engineering, was the head of the Department of Biomedical Engineering, and served as the founding associate dean of engineering innovation in the College of Engineering.
 He co-founded the School of Engineering Medicine and was a founding member of the Texas A&M Academy of Physician-Scientists.
-At Anderson University, he was the university distinguished professor, vice president of industry relations, and founding dean of the college of engineering, where he developed a unique, industry-supported, convergent liberal-arts engineering curriculum.
+At Anderson University, he was the university distinguished professor, vice president of industry relations, and founding dean of the college of engineering.

 Most recently, he served as the vice president of academic affairs and the chief academic officer at Tri-County Technical College.
 Alongside his academic career, Dr. Guiseppi-Elie has been involved with three startup companies and is the Founder, President, and Scientific Director of ABTECH Scientific, Inc.

+Personal life

+Guiseppi-Elie is a Wikipedia editor in his free time, though most of his contributions consist of developing his personal Wikipedia page.